As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 How to use lavender essential oil

-Add a few drops to a diffuser or bath or shower to reduce stress, calm nerves, and relieve tension.
+Add a few drops to a diffuser, bath, or shower to relax, reduce stress, calm anxiety, and improve sleep.

 Mix with a carrier oil and apply directly to the skin to calm nerves, relax, and regulate emotions.
 Or mix with a carrier oil and gently rub over temples to soothe throbbing headaches and migraines.

-Spray pillows and bedding with lavender spray for a restful night’s sleep.
-You can make your own lavender pillow spray or get this Blissful Dreams Relaxing Pillow Spray from Plant Therapy.
+Spray your pillows and bedding with lavender spray for a restful night’s sleep.

 Make your own lavender spray and use it to refresh your car, bedroom, mattress, and bathroom.